Dialysis and Fistula/Graft Declotting and Interventions

 In chemical thrombolysis, clot-dissolving medications are delivered through the catheter over a few or several minutes.
-Removal of the clot from the vessel by chemical thrombolysis or a mechanical device is a relatively quick procedure (usually completed in less than one hour) and generally does not require a lengthy hospital stay.
+Removal of the clot from the vessel by chemical thrombolysis or a mechanical device is a relatively quick procedure (usually completed within one to two hours) and generally does not require a lengthy hospital stay.

 When the procedure is complete, the doctor will remove the catheter and apply pressure to stop any bleeding.
 Sometimes, your doctor may use a closure device to seal the small hole in the artery.
 This will allow you to move around more quickly.
 No stitches are visible on the skin.
 The nurse will cover this tiny opening in the skin with a dressing.